DrThomasAger/smile/README.md

 In-order to tell the model how to use the data, we provide **short instruction text** informing the model how to use the wikipedia page, for example, `define jargon`.

-Instructions in a prompt are for telling the model what to **do with the data**, like `find all mentions of the key phrase`, data in the prompt is for **maximizing relevant context for the model**, like a transcript of a meeting.
+Instructions in a prompt are for telling the model what to **do with the data**, like `find all mentions of the key phrase`, data in the prompt is for **maximizing relevant context for the model**, like a wikipedia page about "pleasure" gives relevant context to the model for a query like "Why does smiling release happy chemicals like chocolate or the sun?"

 ### When Do I Use a Section?